 Coinciding with the Lakeville Art Festival, the tour begins at Pioneer Park Plaza, in the downtown area, at 20801 Holyoke Ave.
 Lakeville, MN, 55044.
-Bike tour participants will return to the downtown area so they can take in the art festival.
+Bike tour participants will return to the downtown area to participate in the art festival.
 You can register online for this bike ride with the city parks department by clicking here or calling 952-985-4600 for more information.

 The ride is scheduled to last approximately two and a half hours.
-This time frame is dependent on the number of registered bikers and the route.
+This time frame depends on the number of registered bikers and the route.
 Would you please bring a helmet and a water bottle?

 After the ride, make it a day at the city’s art festival

-Considered by many to be one of the finest art festivals, the Lakeville Art Festival is held the third weekend in September.
+Many are considered one of the finest art festivals; the Lakeville Art Festival is held on the third weekend in September.
 This year the event will feature over 90 artists in an intimate and accessible setting.
 The artist booths are staged in a park-like atmosphere.
 This allows for a unique circular type arrangement to help showcase their work.
-Plus, many of the artists have scheduled demonstrations over the two days of the festival.
+Plus, many artists have scheduled demonstrations over the two days of the festival.

-Another family-friendly highlight at the art festival is a stop into the “Young at Art” tent.
-This workshop area is stocked with plenty of art supplies, ideas, and experts to flow the creative juices.
+Another family-friendly highlight at the art festival is a stop at the “Young at Art” tent.
+This workshop area has plenty of art supplies, ideas, and experts to flow the creative juices.

 If you prefer to check out the new mountain bike trail in Lakeville

 Working closely with the city, the Lakeville Cycling Association has constructed a mountain bike trail system on the west side of Lake Marion.
-Another family-friendly attraction, the new course, is approximately five miles in length.
+Another family-friendly attraction, the new course, is approximately five miles long.
 The trail segments in the park allow plenty of fun features for beginning, intermediate, and advanced mountain bikers.
-This is a single-track, one-way trail system that includes multiple switchbacks, berms, and rollers.
+This single-track, one-way trail system includes multiple switchbacks, berms, and rollers.
 The final construction of the West Side Trail was recently completed for all to enjoy.

-To check out his new, year-round mountain bike trail system, see the map.
+See the map to check out this new, year-round mountain bike trail system.
 You can access the trailhead in Casperson Park by parking in the gravel lot north of the soccer fields at 19720 Juno Trail.
 Watch for trail updates and trail conditions on the clubs’ Facebook page.